smkatash/smkatash/README.md

 ### Hi there 👋

-My name is Kany and I have a Master's Degree in Technical Logsitics.
+My name is Kany and I have a Master's Degree in Technical Logistics.

-I made a career switch and am currently learning computer programming at 42Heilbronn.
+I am currently learning computer programming at 42Heilbronn.

 ### Languages and Tools: